 On the basis of the ESRB survey, it is possible to observe differences in the use of repos as a form of liquidity swaps, in terms of collateral and counterparties, depending on the bank's rating.
-Sovereign debt instruments represent only 20% of total collateral pledged by lowerrated institutions these operations. in compared with approximately 70% at other Lower rated institutions residential loans more than banks with higher ratings (see Chart 28).
-There is also a substantial difference regarding counterparties, since credit institutions are the only type of counterparties for banks with a non-investment rating, whereas other banks can also benefit from transactions with other types of counterparties, mainly non-bank financial institutions.
+Sovereign debt instruments represent only 20 % of total collateral pledged by lower-rated institutions in these operations, compared with approximately 70 % at other banks.
+Lower rated institutions pledge residential loans more than banks with higher ratings (see Chart 28).
+There is also a substantial difference regarding the counterparties, since credit institutions are the only type of counterparties for banks with a non-investment rating, whereas other banks can also benefit from transactions with other types of counterparties, mainly non-bank financial institutions.